boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 1. Press **F5** to build and debug the application.
 	The app should launch in the Simulator.
 If this does not happen the first time the Simulator is launched, try again.

 	The Simulator will first display a splash screen like the one below and then the To Do list.
-You should be able to use all the functionality of the application.
+You should be able to use all functionalities of the application.

 	![Splash screen for the app in Simulator](images/splashscreen-for-the-app-in-simulator.png?raw=true)